This one tip could save your child from drowning

 Here are some expert tips for upping your kids' safety during water play.

-Be close and constant
+Be close and free from distractions

 This goes without saying, but while parents may feel as though they are watching their children, sometimes they aren't watching as closely as they could.
 Kristi Ladowski, injury prevention and outreach coordinator at Stony Brook Medicine Trauma Center, says that most water-related injuries she sees at her E.R. are when adults were distracted or thought someone else was watching the child.